 Even though scientific research has established the toxicity threshold of CBD at 20,000mg over the course of around 24 hours, the definition of “too much” CBD will vary from person to person.
 A variety of factors can affect the way that a person’s body interacts with CBD, and the threshold at which CBD’s effects become uncomfortable changes in response.

 People who are new to CBD, for instance, have not built up any tolerance to this cannabinoid, and there’s also some evidence that it takes multiple doses for your endocannabinoid system to become accustomed to CBD.
-For new CBD users, therefore, even reasonably small doses of CBD, such as 100-200mg may be “too much.”
+For new CBD users, therefore, even reasonably small doses of CBD, such as 50-100mg may be “too much.”

-The most commonly reported negative effects of CBD are sleepiness, nausea, and dry mouth, and when you take too much of this cannabinoid, it’s reasonable to expect these negative effects to intensify.
+The most commonly reported negative effects of CBD are sleepiness, nausea, and dry mouth.
+When you take too much of this cannabinoid, it’s reasonable to expect these negative effects to intensify.